 Allergic reactions in horses may also be characterized as hives (urticaria), dermatitis, or hypersensitivity.
 If anything, horses may be even more susceptible to allergic reactions than are humans.
-Many substances can cause allergic reactions in horses, and there are some people who strongly feel that horses are becoming more sensitive due to pollution in our air, food, and water.
+Many substances can cause allergic reactions in horses, and some people strongly feel that horses are becoming more sensitive due to pollution in our air, food, and water.
 Some common, well-known allergens for horses include:

 - Feeds and fodders, including weeds that horses should not (but do) eat

 - Pollen from weeds, gardens, and trees

 - Crop sprays and other chemical treatments applied to feed crops or drifting from neighboring fields